If you’re sending goods to the USA, whether it’s for personal purposes or for business, you need to take note of the following things.

 You have to fill up you packing list as thoroughly as possible.
 Make sure you’re specific in your list.
 The shipping company will provide this form.
 If you generalize your packing list too much, you will have little claim of missing items because you don’t have proof that they’re there.
 Usually, the filling up of packing lists are facilitated by shipping company representatives to make sure you’re not putting anything in the list which isn’t really in the parcel.

-Some people hesitate about insuring their packages because the insurance rates are sometimes so stringent especially for international transfers.
+Some people hesitate about insuring their packages because the cargo insurance rates are sometimes so stringent especially for international transfers.
 However, if you’re shipping something valuable to the USA, you should declare its real value, if not the closest value to it you can think of.
 You need to remember that your box or parcel will be crossing the seas, and that is as high risk as you can get in traveling.
 The ship might sink, it could get damaged, or the shipment could just get lost at customs.
-Insurance fees are always worth it.
+Marine Insurance fees are always worth it.